 Everyone loves a secret surprise.
 But what if you don’t click through and you miss out on something amazing?
 How silly would you feel then?

-This FOMO technique works particularly well with loyalty programs.
-Members are more likely to join in the fun and click through because they know and trust the sender.
+This FOMO marketing idea also works particularly well retail websites with loyalty programs.
+Members are more likely to join in the fun and click through because they know and trust the website visitors' brand recognition sender.

 And they don’t want to miss out on their secret offer!

 Other ways to tempt them with secret offers:

 - Travel and accommodation sites do this well by offering great deals on mystery destinations or hotels. • Until you make the booking, you don’t know where you’re going to end up.
 Do you have a product or service that might suit this technique?